-While traditionally, GPUs have supported some approximation of IEEE 754's 32-bit floats, modern graphics processors also support 16-bit[33] and 64-bit[34] IEEE floats.
-Note, however, that some parts of the GPU are only able to use some formats, so precision will likely be truncated at some point before display.
-Higher precision numeric types can be implemented or used on the GPU, but are slow.[35]
+While traditionally, GPUs have supported some approximation of IEEE 754's 32-bit floats, modern graphics processors also support 16-bit[30] and 64-bit[31] IEEE floats.
+Higher precision numeric types can be implemented or used on the GPU, but are slow.
+[32]